-- 1. Band wheel Bearings-Should be inspected before use to ensure they are not worn.
-Bearings are sealed and do not need to be greased. - 2.
-Blade Guide Bearings-Inspect before use for excessive grooves or scoring in the bearing case.
-Replace if necessary. - 3.
-Blade Tension-Grease threads of tensioning "T" handle when dry or as required.
+- Band wheel Bearings-Should be inspected before use to ensure they are not worn.
+Bearings are sealed and do not need to be greased. - Blade Guide Bearings-Inspect before use for excessive grooves or scoring in the bearing case.
+Replace if necessary. - Blade Tension-Grease threads of tensioning "T" handle when dry or as required.
 Use multipurpose, extreme-pressure grease.

-- 4. Log Screws-Grease frequently. - 5.
-Belts-Periodically check the condition and wear of the drive and idler belt.
-Ensure the blade tracks correctly on the band wheel belts. - 6.
-Drive Belt-Periodically check the tension of the drive belt.
-It should deflect by no more than 1/2". - 7.
-Sawhead Locking Cam Handles-Grease assembly every 30 days or as required. - 8.
-Sawhead Vertical Posts-Spray posts before use with a silicone spray lubricant such as 3in-1 or Jig-A-Loo. - 9.
-Bandwheel guards-Routinely remove any build-up of sawdust that may collect inside the bandwheel guards. - 10.
-Lubrication Tank-Only fill with a water and dish soap mixture (one to two caps) or in winter months, use windshield washer fluid.
-Do not leave lubricant in tank if temperatures fall below 32 degrees Fahrenheit (0 degrees Celsius). - 11.
+- Log Screws-Grease frequently. - Belts-Periodically check the condition and wear of the drive and idler belt.
+Ensure that the blade does not ride on the band-wheels. - Drive Belt-Periodically check the tension of the drive belt.
+It should deflect by no more than 1/2". - Saw-Head Locking Cam Handles-Grease assembly every 30 days or as required. - Saw-Head Vertical Posts-Spray posts before use with a silicone spray lubricant such as 3in-1 or Jig-A-Loo. - Band-Wheel Guards-Routinely remove any build-up of sawdust that may collect inside the band-Wheel guards. - 10.
+Lubrication Tank-Only fill with a water/washing up detergent mixture(one to two caps) or in winter months, use windshield washer fluid.
+Do not leave lubricant in tank if temperatures fall below 0 degrees Celsius. - 11.
 Blade Lubricant Never use diesel fuel or kerosene as blade lubricant.
 These substances lead to premature wear of your belts and poor sawing performance.
-For winter operations, replace the water lubricant with windshield washer fluid - 12.
-Engine Check the engine oil level before each use and maintain the engine as per the instructions set out by the engine manufacturer in the engine manual. - 13.
+For winter operations, replace the water lubricant with windshield washer fluid. - Engine Check the engine oil level before each use and maintain the engine as per the instructions set out by the engine manufacturer in the engine manual. - 13.
 Sawhead Lifting Cables Regularly before, during and after operations, inspect the cables for any wear or kinks.
 Ensure that the cables are in perfect condition.
-Oil the coiled cable frequently to prevent premature wear.
+Oil coiled part of cable often to prevent premature wear.
 Replace with new cables as necessary.